cschlund/ECFlow_CC4CL_proc/README.md

     2) remote machine, eg.g cca: /path/to/repo

+If you want to process only a single day (or a few days) for a month and satellite, then you have to modify in ./esa_routines/ the python tool "create_config_files.py" and set 'sday' and 'eday' as you wish, instead of 1 and 0 (i.e. whole month is being processed).

 If you want to run only a small pixel box instead of the whole orbit, please create your suite using "--testrun"